Gravity generated by four one-dimensional unitary gauge symmetries and the Standard Model: Introduction

 \section{Introduction}

-Quantum field theory is a theoretical framework, which synthesizes classical field theory, quantum mechanics, and special relativity \cite{Peskin2018,Weinberg1996}.
-The standard model of particle physics arises on the basis of this framework through unitary symmetries related to invariances of a physical system \cite{Schwartz2014}.
-The gauge invariance of electrodynamics, related to the Abelian phase rotation transformations, is the most trivial example of such a symmetry.
-The Yang–Mills theory extends the gauge theory to non-Abelian special unitary symmetries \cite{Hooft2005,Peskin2018,Weinberg1996,Schwartz2014}, which enable mutually interacting force carriers.
-It describes the behavior of the other fundamental interactions of the standard model being at the core of the unification of electrodynamics to weak and strong interactions \cite{Schwartz2014}.
-A similar internal special-unitary-symmetry-based approach to the description of gravity has remained unknown \cite{Livio2012,Maldacena2014,Anderson2023,Misner1973,Dirac1975}.
-Therefore, alternative approaches, such as string theory \cite{Becker2007,Green1987} and loop quantum gravity \cite{Ashtekar1986,Jacobson1988,Rovelli1990}, are being developed.
-Many authors have approached the problem by attempting to reformulate space-time symmetries in a way compatible with the Yang-Mills theory \cite{Utiyama1956,Kibble1961,MacDowell1977,Kaku1977,Stelle1980,Ivanov1982,Fradkin1985,Witten1988,Vasiliev2001,Fabi2014,Ho2016}.
-The difference between external space-time symmetries and internal vector space symmetries of quantum fields, however, represents a challenge for this gauge gravitation theory approach \cite{Blagojevic2013,Clifton2012,Karananas2021,Westman2013,Sciama1964,Neville1980}.
+Quantum field theory is a theoretical framework, which synthesizes classical field theory, quantum mechanics, and special relativity \cite{Peskin2018,Weinberg1996,Maggiore2005}.
+The Standard Model of particle physics arises from this framework through unitary symmetries of fermionic and Higgs fields related to invariances of a physical system \cite{Schwartz2014}.
+The gauge invariance of quantum electrodynamics (QED), related to the Abelian phase rotation transformations of fermions, is the most trivial example of such a symmetry [U(1)].
+The Yang–Mills theory extends the gauge theory to non-Abelian special unitary symmetries \cite{Hooft2005,Peskin2018,Weinberg1996,Schwartz2014,Maggiore2005}, which enable mutually interacting force carriers.
+It describes the behavior of the other fundamental interactions of the Standard Model being at the core of the unification of electrodynamics to weak [SU(2)] and strong [SU(3)] interactions \cite{Schwartz2014}.
+The theories of these interactions are called the electroweak theory and quantum chromodynamics (QCD).
+The Yang--Mills gauge symmetries operate as matrix transformations of the Higgs field and doublets and triplets of fermionic fields.
+The symmetry groups of the Standard Model are all compact and finite dimensional.
+A similar compact and finite-dimensional unitary-symmetry-based approach to the description of gravity as a gauge field has remained unknown \cite{Livio2012,Maldacena2014,Misner1973,Landau1989,Dirac1975}.
+Therefore, alternative approaches, such as string theory \cite{Becker2007,Dine2007,Green1987}, loop quantum gravity \cite{Ashtekar1986,Jacobson1988,Rovelli1990,Rovelli2008}, asymptotic safety \cite{Addazi2022,Niedermaier2006}, noncommutative geometry \cite{Connes1994}, and causal dynamical triangulation \cite{Loll2020}, are being developed.
+There are also discussions on whether gravitational interaction should be quantized at all \cite{Oppenheim2023a,Oppenheim2023b}.